|Nutrition Facts (per serving)|

 Before cooking, the cabbage and onion are salted and left to sit to extract their liquids; this can take up to 2 hours so be sure to plan accordingly.
 Feel free to eliminate the bacon if looking for a meatless dish.

-Fry the bacon in a large skillet until crisp.
-Remove the bacon and reserve, and sauté the cabbage, onion, and sugar in the bacon fat, adding more oil, butter, or lard if necessary.
-When the cabbage is tender, mix in the reserved bacon and season to taste.
-(If eliminating the bacon, simply saute the cabbage, onion, and sugar in oil or butter.
-Season with salt and pepper.)
+Fry bacon in a large skillet until crisp.
+Remove bacon and reserve, and sauté cabbage, onion, and sugar in bacon fat, adding more oil, butter, or lard if necessary.
+When cabbage is tender, mix in reserved bacon and season to taste.

-Turn the cooked cabbage out onto a sheet pan and spread out to cool to lukewarm.
-Divide the filo dough into 2 piles (7 sheets each).
-Keep them covered with plastic wrap or a clean towel at all times.
+Turn cooked cabbage out onto a sheet pan and spread out to cool to lukewarm.
+Divide phyllo dough into 2 piles (7 sheets each).
+Keep covered with plastic wrap or a clean towel at all times.

-Heat the oven to 375 degrees.
-Line a large baking sheet with parchment paper.
-Place another piece of parchment paper on a work surface and lay down 1 sheet of filo dough; brush lightly with oil, melted butter, or melted lard.
-Top with another sheet of filo dough and brush.
-Continue in this manner until all 7 sheets are used.
+Heat oven to 375 F. Line a large baking sheet with parchment paper.
+Place another piece of parchment paper on a work surface and lay down 1 sheet of phyllo dough; brush lightly with oil, melted butter, or melted lard.
+Top with another sheet of phyllo dough and brush.
+Continue until all 7 sheets are used.

-Place half of the cabbage mixture in a 3-inch-wide strip on the bottom 1/3 of the filo dough.
-Fold in the left and right sides and brush with oil.
-Roll the filo away from you, using the parchment paper to assist.
-Place the log seam-side down on the prepared baking sheet and brush the outside with oil, butter, or lard.
-Repeat with the remaining filo and filling, making a second log.
+Place half of the cabbage mixture in a 3-inch-wide strip on the bottom 1/3 of the phyllo dough.
+Fold in left and right sides and brush with oil.
+Roll phyllo away from you, using parchment paper to assist.
+Place log seam-side down on prepared baking sheet and brush outside with oil, butter, or lard.
+Repeat with remaining phyllo and filling, making a second log.

 Bake for 30 to 40 minutes or until golden.
 Let stand 15 minutes before cutting.